Journalism during the Marcos dictatorship: Shutdown and takeover of mass media

-While Marcos claims to have signed Presidential Proclamation No. 1081 and putting the Philippines under Martial Law on September 21, the proclamation was only publicly announced on the evening of September 23, preceded by a wave of arrests that began shortly before midnight on September 22.
+Presidential Proclamation No. 1081, putting the Philippines under Martial Law, was dated September 21, but it was only publicly announced on the evening of September 23, preceded by a wave of arrests that began shortly before midnight on September 22.

 Letters of Instruction No. 1 and No. 1-A

-Through Letter of Instruction No. 1, signed on September 22, a day before the public declaration of martial law, Marcos ordered the military take over of the assets of privately-owned media companies.
+Through Letter of Instruction No. 1, signed on September 22, a day before the public declaration of martial law, Marcos ordered the military take over of the assets of privately owned media companies.
 The letter was written in view of what Marcos called a national emergency, in which existed a "criminal conspiracy to seize political and state power."
-All privately-owned newspapers, magazines, television, radio, and other mass media were ordered to be taken over and controlled so as to prevent their use for purposes that sought to undermine the government.
+All privately owned newspapers, magazines, television, radio, and other mass media were ordered to be taken over and controlled so as to prevent their use for purposes that sought to undermine the government.
 The letter was addressed to Press Secretary Francisco Tatad and Secretary of National Defense Juan Ponce Enrile.

 On September 28, Marcos issued Letter of Instruction No. 1-A, ordering the armed forces to seize and sequester facilities owned by ABS-CBN Broadcasting Corporation and Associated Broadcasting Corporation, two of the largest broadcasting companies in the Philippines.
 The principal officers of both corporations, according to the letter, were actively engaged in activities subverting the government.
 Marcos also accused both of allowing the dissemination of deliberately skewed, exaggerated, and false information with a view towards subverting the government and promoting the Communist Party of the Philippines.
 The takeover included all facilities owned and operated by the two corporations, including their TV and radio subsidiaries in the cities of Davao, Cebu, Laoag, and Dagupan.
 The facilities of ABS-CBN were later transferred to Marcos crony Roberto Benedicto's Kanlaon Broadcasting System (or KBS, now operating as Radio Philippines Network), and still later to the government-owned Maharlika Broadcasting System (now operating as People's Television Network).